 Pesticides are chemicals intended to prevent, control or kill pests, but they can also harm your health.
-Everyone can be exposed to pesticides everyday at home, at work and through the food they eat.
+We can all be exposed to pesticides every day at home, at work and through the food we eat.

 This brochure offers practical recommendations on how to avoid exposure to toxic pesticides.